nuuuwan/news_lk3_data/README.md

 *2024-08-10 13:09:00* · [`adaderanalk`](https://www.adaderana.lk/news/101130/ready-to-introduce-special-laws-to-enforce-minimum-wage-for-plantation-workers-president) · `en`

-President Ranil Wickremesinghe has announced that seven plantation companies have agreed to pay the minimum wage of Rs.
-1,700 per day for plantation workers.
+President Ranil Wickremesinghe stated that seven plantation companies have agreed with the government’s decision to provide a daily salary of Rs.1, 700 to plantation workers.

-Furthermore, Wickremesinghe expressed that as the Labour Minister, he will convene the Wage Board on Monday (12) to discuss the matter and that if necessary, special laws will be introduced to enforce the decision, the President’s Media Division (PMD) said.
+“As the current labour minister, I have planned to convene the Wages Board on Monday to further discuss the matter.
+If necessary, special laws will be introduced to implement this decision”, he added.

+The President also announced that, workers’ welfare funds, which have been neglected for many years, will be paid starting next year.

-The Head of the State made these remarks while addressing the Kandy District Plantation Labour Unions and Youth Leaders’ meeting today (10).
+President Ranil Wickremesinghe made these remarks while attending the Kandy District Plantation Labour Unions and Youth Leaders meeting organized by the Ceylon Workers’ Congress today (10) at the KARALIYA Convention Centre And Center For Performing Arts, Kandy.

-◼️
+The issues faced by the Tamil community in the hill country were directly presented to the President, and he responded positively to their concerns.”

+...

 [Data](articles/419d71ce.json)